pherms/github-sonarqube-action/README.md

 - login: the login name or token of a SonarQube user that is allowed to perform an analysis (required)
 - password: the password of a SonarQube user.
 Should be left blank if a login uses a token (optional)
 - projectKey: the projectkey of a project (optional)
-- projectName: the name of the project in SonarQube.
-Copy-paste the project name from SonarQube if already defined in SonarQube.

 ## License